jbogaardt/xlcompose/README.md

 With `Row`, `Column`, `Tabs`, and `Sheet` containers, we can conceptualize the placement of our data in an Excel spreadsheet.
 Containers can be nested within other containers allowing for highly customized layout within Excel.
 Did I lose you?
-Perhaps this conceptual image can layout data objects for Excel rendering.
+Perhaps this conceptual image of how a layout might look will help.
 ![alt](https://raw.githubusercontent.com/jbogaardt/xlcompose/master/docs/_static/images/layout.PNG)